rpyaduvanshi950/flickd-ai-pipeline/README.md

    ```bash
    npm run dev
    ```
-   The app will be available at `http://localhost:5173` (or as shown in your terminal).
+   The app will be available at `http://localhost:9002` (or as shown in your terminal).

 ### How it Connects
 - The frontend communicates with the backend Flask API at `http://localhost:5000/analyze`.
 - Make sure the backend is running before using the frontend.

+- The frontend is modular, extensible, and uses accessible, composable UI primitives (Radix UI) and utility-first styling (Tailwind CSS).
-For more details, see `frontend-flickd/README.md`.
+- For more details, see `flickd-frontend/README.md`.

 ---